Introduction to the University

 Cain Sports Complex

-The $1 million dollar facility includes a lighted NCAA softball field and baseball field, two (2) lighted Intramural Sports fields, an informal soccer field, a picnic area, horse shoe pits, a lake, and an undeveloped green space.
+The $1 million Cain Sports Complex is a great facility that includes a lighted NCAA softball field, a lighted baseball field, two lighted Intramural Sports fields, an informal soccer field, a picnic area, horseshoe pits, a serene lake, and an undeveloped green area.

 Crabtree Tennis Courts